top of page

 SHIRE records inbound telephone communications under the lawful basis of legitimate interests (Article 6(1)(f)) and, where applicable, legal obligation (Article 6(1)(c)).
 Recordings are to serve training, evidentiary, and safeguarding functions.
 Although verbal notification may not be issued on each call, this written statement constitutes notice in accordance with transparency obligations under Article 13.
 Retention periods do not exceed 30 days except where further retention is mandated by legal, regulatory, or investigatory necessity—in which case recordings may be lawfully retained for a maximum of ten (10) years.

-*Visual and Audio Surveillance via Dashcams* - inactive effective 22/05/2025
+*Visual and Audio Recordings via Dashcams* - inactive effective 22/05/2025

 Data Retention Practices